karrot-dev/35c3-foodsaving-talk/index.md

 # Karrot · Development

-- users suggest features and help with priorities
+- our users actively give feedback and help with setting priorities
 - unfunded
+- no one except the developers and the users have a say on what should be done
 - supported by saved food and various hackbases (&rarr; Kanthaus)

 ???
-we have users and they actively give feedback only the users tell us what we should do (no funding requirements)
+asdf

 --